x-govuk/govuk-eleventy-plugin/docs/features/search.md

 ---
-layout: sub-navigation
-order: 7
-title: Adding a site search
+title: Search
-description: Make it easier for readers to find content on your site.
+description: Make it easier for readers to search for content on your site.
 ---

 The GOV.UK Eleventy Plugin makes it easy to add search functionality to your website.
 Follow these instructions to enable this feature.